tobiasodion/Crypto-Instrument-Ticker-Service/README.md

 The solution includes the following:

 - SubscriptionWorker
-    Creates a websocket connection to the Deribit RPC-Json service Retrieves all the currencies from the service Retrieves all instruments for currencies retrieved
+    - Creates a WebSocket connection to the Deribit RPC-Json service
+    - Retrieves all the currencies from the service
+    - Retrieves all instruments for currencies retrieved
-    Subscribes to the instrument ticker for the instruments retrieved
+    - Subscribes to the instrument ticker for the instruments retrieved
 - NotificationHandler - Persists instrument ticker notifications to the database
 - RetrievalWorker
-    Retrieves persisted instruments from the database
+    - Retrieves persisted instruments from the database
-    Logs the data to the console
+    - Logs the retrieved data to the console

 ## To Run - With Docker-Compose